swatiglobant/ngInterview/README.md

 ### Prerequisites

-You need git to clone the ng-interview repository.
+You need to have git installed locally so you can clone your fork of the ng-interview repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

 We also use a number of node.js tools to initialize and test ng-interview.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

-### Fork ng-interview
+### Fork and clone ng-interview

 Fork the ng-interview repository on [GitHub][ng-interview].

 If you are unfamiliar with forking, [follow these instructions](http://lmgtfy.com/?q=how+to+fork+a+repo+in+github).

+Now clone your repository locally, [follow these instructions if you decide you need help](http://lmgtfy.com/?q=how+to+clone+a+git+repository).

 ### Install Dependencies